 Fatigue: Because the body can't use glucose for energy properly, kids with hyperglycemia may be unusually tired.

-As part of the diabetes management plan, you'll need to check your child's blood sugar levels daily with a blood glucose meter.
-Doing so will help you identify when your child has high blood sugar levels, which do not always cause symptoms.
+As part of the diabetes management plan, you'll need to check your child's blood sugar levels multiple times a day with a blood glucose meter.
+This helps you identify when your child has high blood sugar levels, which don't always cause symptoms.
 Someone who isn't testing regularly might have blood sugar levels high enough to damage the body without even realizing it.

-The HbA1c test, which doctors usually order periodically, also can show if someone has been having significant hyperglycemia over time, even though the person may not have had obvious symptoms.
+The HbA1c test can show if someone has been having significant hyperglycemia over time, even though the person may not have had obvious symptoms.

-In other cases, an equipment issue, like an insulin pump malfunction or expired insulin, may be the problem.
-Make sure you contact the diabetes team if your child's blood sugar levels are consistently above the target range.
+In other cases, an equipment issue, like an insulin pump problem or expired insulin, may be the cause.
+Make sure you contact the diabetes team if your child's blood sugar levels are often above the target range.

-Treating high blood sugar levels involves correcting the underlying cause.
-The diabetes health care team will give you specific advice on how to keep your child's blood sugar levels in a healthy range, but here are some suggestions for managing some causes of hyperglycemia:
+Treating high blood sugar levels means correcting their cause.
+The diabetes health care team will give you specific advice on how to keep your child's blood sugar levels in a healthy range.
+But here are some suggestions for managing some causes of hyperglycemia: